New Jersey Landlord Tenant Laws

 - Rent Demand Notice: Immediate.
-If a tenant defaults on rent in New Jersey, the landlord may file for eviction immediately.
-However, if the tenant has a history of delinquency with rent payments, the landlord must send a Notice to Cease, after which, if rent remains unpaid, the landlord must send a 1-month notice to quit (NJSA § 2A:18-61.2).
+If a tenant defaults on rent in New Jersey, the landlord may file for eviction immediately after sending notice.
+However, if the tenant has a history of delinquency with rent payments, the landlord must first send a Notice to Cease, after which, if rent remains unpaid, the landlord must send a 1-month notice to quit (NJSA § 2A:18-61.2).

 - Unconditional Notice to Quit: 3 days to quit.
 This notice applies if the tenant commits disorderly conduct, including illegal activity.
 The landlord should first send a Notice to Cease and wait a reasonable amount of time for the tenant to fix the issue.
 If the tenant does not, then the 3-day quit notice can be sent (NJSA § 2A:18-61.2(3)(a)).